aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/format-conversion-export/aspose-imaging-java-webp-to-gif-conversion/_index.md

    - A compatible JDK version (8 or higher) and a modern Java IDE.

 5. **How do I obtain a free trial of Aspose.Imaging?**
-   - Visit [Aspose's free trial page](https://releases.aspose.com/imaging/java/) to download the trial package.
+   - Visit [download free trial of Aspose.Imaging for Java](https://releases.aspose.com/imaging/java/) to download the trial package.

 **Additional Questions**